Sacha Jafri: Journey of Humanity

-In 2021, Jafri's Journey of Humanity painting sold at auction in Dubai for 228 million Dirham ($62 million US), the third highest auction price ever paid for a work of art by a living artist, behind Jeff Koons's Rabbit ($91.1 million US), and David Hockney's Portrait of an Artist (Pool with Two Figures) ($90 million US).
+In 2021, Jafri's Journey of Humanity canvas reportedly sold at auction in Dubai for 228 million Dirham ($62 million US), the third highest auction price ever paid for a work of art by a living artist, behind Jeff Koons's Rabbit ($91.1 million US), and David Hockney's Portrait of an Artist (Pool with Two Figures) ($90 million US).
 The painting measures over 17,000 sqft and incorporates the artwork of children from more than 140 nations.
-The artwork was purchased by French crypto businessman Andre Abdoune.
-Jafri donated the proceeds from the sale to children's charities.
+The artwork's reported purchaser was French crypto businessman André Abdoune.

+A 2026 article in the British magazine The Fence claims that the $62 million, agreed to be paid by Abdoune in four instalments over a four month period, was not paid (as of March 2026).
+Jafri has not publicly confirmed that the painting remains unpaid.